Back to Results

 Boston University School of Public Health; Psychology, University of Pennsylvania

 Christine has several years of experience in research.
 She earned a BA in Psychology at the University of Pennsylvania, where she assisted in research on substance abuse, sleep and chronobiology, and environmental reproductive toxicology.
 She received a Master of Public Health with a concentration in Social and Behavioral Sciences from Boston University, where her main research projects focused on dating violence, transgender mental health, and postpartum depression.
 Prior to joining the PACE Center in 2015, Christine worked in the Gynecologic Oncology Program at Dana-Farber Cancer Institute, coordinating therapeutic clinical trials and minimal risk studies for patients with gynecologic malignancies.
-What brought her to PACE is her interest in studying how research results are translated to clinical practice, policy change, and public health interventions.
+What brought her to PACE is her interest in studying how research results are translated to clinical practice and public health interventions.